-• Transportation & Infrastructure Reserve Fund (TIF)
+• Transportation & Infrastructure Fund (TIF)

 From time to time, the Port partners with the State and other local governments to invest in mutually beneficial transportation initiatives.
-The Port currently has an estimated \$67.9 million of tax levy funds set aside in the Commission-designated Transportation & Infrastructure Reserve Fund (TIF), which has been and will be used to fund the Port's contribution and obligations towards multiple regional mobility and transportation efforts.
+The Port currently has an estimated \$67.9 million of tax levy funds set aside in the Transportation & Infrastructure Fund (TIF), which has been and will be used to fund the Port's contribution and obligations towards multiple regional mobility and transportation efforts.
 See Table VIII-3 for a summary of project spending.